 No credit card available

-Although credit cards are not that common, it’s a nice option to have when travelling the world, especially for car rentals.
+Although credit cards are not that common in Germany, it’s a nice option to have when travelling the world, especially for car rentals.
 Tomorrow Bank only provides a VISA debit card.

 How much does Tomorrow Bank cost?